logancollingwood/smashlounge2/readme.md

 an external API as well as a more modular interface.

 ##Installation
-{( will be filled in )}
-Run
-`composer install`

-update environment
-copy .env.example to .env and configure
+--Run `composer install` to install php libraries.
+These external dependencies can be found in composer.json.

+--Update .env.example and fill in with local mysql credentials.
+Once this is done, save as .env.

-run `sudo npm install` to install node dependencies update database config
+--Run `sudo npm install` to install node dependencies

-Run `php artisan migrate` to create database migration Run `php artisan db:seed` to run seed
+--Create database `smashlounge` or whatever you want to call it (just update .env) --Run `php artisan migrate` to create database migration --Run `php artisan db:seed` to run seed

 ###Serve
 serve the application with `php artisan serve`